 The one time to change this overarching strategy of regulation golf and leaving yourself 150 yards or less is when you encounter a really challenging hole – keep reading below.

-Unique problem solving to break 80
+Unique problem-solving to break 80

 Most golfers have that ‘bogey hole’ they just can’t stand.
 A 460-yard par four is not hittable in two for most mere mortals.
 On these holes, hitting a drive, followed by two 7-irons is a good plan, and avoids the mid-round meltdown that many golfers experience.

 In the same vein, feel free to explore different ways to play golf holes that you struggle on.
-You may feel stupid standing on the tee with an 8-iron as all your playing partners are holding driver, but part of becoming a single-figure golfer is developing your own way to solve problems on the golf course.
+You may feel stupid standing on the tee with an 8-iron as all your playing partners are hitting driver, but part of becoming a single-figure golfer is developing your own way to solve problems on the golf course.

 Taking your medicine